-"What are you feeling today?" requires people to focus internally on what they are actually feeling and then find a word for it.
-We know that children are just learning how to do this and traumatized children and adults have especially difficult time putting words to feelings - it's called "alexithymia".
-It's well established that people who cannot talk about their feelings are more likely to show what they feel through behavior including physical symptoms, without even knowing that is what they are doing.
+"How are you feeling?" requires people to focus internally on what they are actually feeling and then find a word for it.
+We know that children are just learning how to do this and traumatized children and adults have especially difficult time putting words to feelings - it's called "alexithymia."
+It is well established that people who cannot talk about their feelings are more likely to show what they feel through behavior including physical symptoms, without even knowing that is what they are doing.

-"What's your goal for today?" (or this class, or this meeting) is the future-oriented question.
+"What is your goal?" is the future-oriented question.
 People who are exposed to situations that are repeatedly frightening often are spending too much time in the immediate here-and-now because of the impact of fear.
 They may lose or never gain the capacity to be calm enough to anticipate future action.
 Pausing for a moment in a safe environment and asking this question allows the exercise of this vital function and helps develop the capacity for self-control, planning, and reflection, all necessary for living and working in complex settings.

-"Who can you ask for help - someone here with us to day - if you need it?
+"Who can you ask for help?
+(Someone here with us to day - if you need it?)
 This is the norm setting question for the entire group.
 The question emphasizes the social responsibility we have to be concerned about the well-being of everyone in the group all the time.
 It's important that each person chooses someone present, not someone who they may be able to see later, or not see at all.
 This is the question that connects the group together as a whole.

-\PLEASE NOTE: If someone gives a response that is not preferred according to this information, for example, if someone says "good" in lieu of a feeling, or says the person that can help them is someone not in the room, please remember to gently urge them, or ask "is there anything else you're feeling" or "is there anyone in this room that you can ask for help" instead of correcting.
+\If someone gives a response that is not preferred according to this information, for example, if someone says "good" in lieu of a feeling, or says the person that can help them is someone not in the room, please remember to gently urge them, or ask "is there anything else you're feeling" or "is there anyone in this room that you can ask for help" instead of correcting.
 We want to be nonjudgmental in our approach to community meeting as much as possible.